apache/maven-site/content/markdown/plugin-developers/plugin-testing.md

 #### JUnit Jupiter (JUnit 5) style tests

 JUnit Jupiter uses an extension framework for which `MojoExtension` is provided by the `maven-plugin-testing-harness`.
-You can annotate your JUnit Jupiter test with `@MojoTest`; then inject the mojo under test into the test method with the `@InjectMojo` annotation.
+You can annotate your JUnit Jupiter test with `@MojoTest`; then inject the Mojo under test into the test method with the `@InjectMojo` annotation.
 This functionality was introduced in version `3.4.0` of the `maven-plugin-testing-harness`.
 Below is an example: